syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Indent or outdent

 Indentation support helps format source code to improve readability.
-By pressing `TAB` or `SPACE` keys, appropriate number of tabs or spaces are added to the beginning of each line in the selected block.
+By pressing <kbd>TAB</kbd> or <kbd>SPACE</kbd> keys, appropriate number of tabs or spaces are added to the beginning of each line in the selected block.
 Similarly, when the <kbd>SHIFT+TAB</kbd> keys combination is pressed, the tabs or spaces added gets removed.

-You can also set the tab size to the desired number of spaces using the `TabSize` property of the EditControl as shown below.
+You can also set the tab size to the desired number of spaces using the [TabSize](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~TabSize.html) property in EditControl as shown below.
 By default, the TabSize property value is set to 2.

 {% tabs %}